Automations are available only for PRO-Bots. Click the 'Upgrade to PRO' link to open PRO-Plan settings. Learn more about PRO-Plan.

 After the Automation is set up, you have to configure the bot in such a way that the associated attributes are populated by values before the interaction with the automation is reached.

 The automation is saved after you click the Save button.

-Once user has gone through these interactions the attributes will be sent to the Google sheet:
+Once a user has gone through these interactions and reached the interaction with Automation the attributes will be sent to the Google sheet: